vinta/django-email-confirm-la/README.rst

         # optional, but recommended when you want to perform cascade-deletions
         email_confirmations = GenericRelation('email_confirm_la.EmailConfirmation', content_type_field='content_type', object_id_field='object_id')

-And you want to confirm some emails:
+And you want to verify some emails:

 .. code-block:: python